The Best California Homeowners Insurance Company

-California's annual premiums for homeowners insurance are on the low side — on average $974 per year for an HO-3 policy, compared to the nationwide average of $1,132.
-That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
+California homeowners enjoy slightly lower insurance premiums than most Americans — about $986 per year, compared to the national average of $1,132.
+That said, prices can vary a lot depending on your home’s size, your assets, and your address.
 Use our tool to find your best rates:

 Enter your ZIP code to see the best rates in your area: